sujaykundu777/devlopr-jekyll/_posts/2023-08-21-Repeated-Substring-Pattern-459.md

 public:
      bool repeatedSubstringPattern(std::string s) {
           int sLen = int(s.length());

-          // Start iterating at first character in s, stop before last
-          // Explanation: full string is not a sub string solution. for (int i = 1; i &lt; sLen; i++) {
+          // Note: full string is not a sub string solution. for (int i = 1; i &lt; sLen; i++) {

                // Only substrings of length that are factors of s are considered